 It was one of the funniest moments in White Sox history, as utility player Steve “Psycho” Lyons made a mistake that wound up on every highlight show in the nation.
 In the fifth inning at Detroit, Lyons bunted his way on, with a diving slide at first base to beat the throw.
 He then called time and completely blanked out as he started to drop his pants to get the dirt out of them.
 (Fortunately, he was wearing sliding shorts.)
-When he realized what he was doing, Lyons quickly yanked his pants back up while turning beet red in the process.
+When he realized what he was doing, Lyons quickly yanked his pants back up and turned beet red with embarrassment.

-After Lyons was forced at second base later in the inning and ran back to the dugout, female fans in the first few rows behind the Sox bench began waving dollar bills at him.
+After Lyons was forced at second base later in the inning and ran back to the dugout, female fans in the first few rows behind the Sox bench, among the 14,770 at Tiger Stadium that night, began waving dollar bills at him.